Apr 16. • 8 min read

 Google is full of social media cheat sheets.
 It seems that every week new and new blog posts with the correct social media image sizes are published.
 Despite this, “social media image size cheat sheet” is one of the most popular search terms.
 Maybe it has something to do with how often the social media image sizes actually change.
 Nobody wants to look for this information on their own.

-Is there a reason for uploading the right-size images to social media?
+Is there a reason for uploading the right-size images?

 Although it may seem that social media sites change the social media image sizes just for their own entertainment, we have no choice but to go with it.
 There’s nothing anyone can do about it really.